KurtSanders/STAmbientWeather/README.md

 ## Known Issues
 1. Units of measure shown on the DTH are set from your [Ambient Dashboard Unit Settings](https://dashboard.ambientweather.net/settings) and this ST application has only been tested using USA imperial units setting.
 2. Setting this application's Refresh rate to 1 minute may cause an occasional ST console debug log "excessive http requests" debug error from ST.  ST rate limits their external http calls to avoid blacklisting.
 The application will re-send the Ambient Weather® API http request when it encounters a ST rate limiting error.
-3. Ambient Weather Station is the ONLY supported release in 2019.
-Please upgrade previous legacy versions if you desire new features, bug fixes, support, multiple instances, alerts, etc.
-4. The legacy STAmbientWeather V3 ONLY recognizes ONE Ambient Weather® station and will add the first station's data and ignore the others.
-Ambient Weather Station handles multiple weather station nodes and will prompt for the instance to install.

 ## Previous Old/Legacy Versions
-*(Available in 'Depreciated Versions' GitHub Branch)*
+*(Available in Releases and 'Depreciated Versions' GitHub Branch)*

-	- V3 Depreciated 3/1/2019
+	- V3 Depreciated 3/5/2019
 	- V2 Depreciated 12/01/2018
 	- V1 Depreciated 06/01/2018